Injection Molding: Everything You Need to Know

 How Does Injection Molding Work?

-At its core, injection molding involves injecting molten material into a mold under high pressure.
-It’s a simple yet ingenious process with many variables that can be tweaked to meet specific design needs.
+At its core, the plastic injection molding process involves injecting molten material into a mold under high pressure.
+It’s simple yet ingenious, with many variables that can be tweaked to meet specific design needs.

 The first step involves feeding plastic pellets into a heated barrel.
 The material then becomes molten and is injected into a mold cavity, forming the shape of the part.